delmic/jolt-control/README.md

 Navigate to the `install/windows` folder and run the build_jolt batch file.
 A terminal will open which allow you to select between building the main GUI and the firmware updater.
 Pyinstaller will create a `dist/` folder which will contain the executable.

 ## Developer Information
 More information for Delmic software developers can be found in the `doc/` folder.
+For compiling the pdf install texlive, navigate to the folder in a terminal and type `pdflatex developer-doc.tex`.

 ## Links
 #### NXPISP Repository